waydabber/BetterDisplay/README.md

 - The app is also compatible with more recent Intel Macs and macOS Big Sur but mirroring might not work as expected (testing was limited to a single Intel Mac with Intel UHD 630 running Big Sur).
 - The app is compatible with headless mode as well (this was tested on Intel).

+### Known issues

+Please take a look at the [list of known issues](https://github.com/waydabber/BetterDummy/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22known+issue%22) before using the app or submitting an Issue.

 ## Additional help

 For most of the time, the app is self explanatory but here is a brief overview of some of the additional functions in the app.